 You don’t know the difference between polyamory and polygamy if you don’t know which one can get you to jail.
-Sometimes it’s funny, sometimes it’s tiresome to listen to people’s opinion about ethical non-monogamy who can’t even differentiate these two.
+Sometimes it’s funny, sometimes it’s tiresome to listen to people’s opinion about ethical non-monogamy who can’t even differentiate between these two.

 It’s not just because they unintentionally accuse me with a crime, but also because not understanding the difference they even may think about ethical non-monogamy as a crime!